alibaba/nquery/README.md

 ## nSQL Definition

-The 'a little strange' sql you see above, nSQL realize a subset of SQL92, and it also has some procedure features, it supports variables,  it addes types of `var` / `array` / `table`, and also keyword `return`,  for the details, please see the specificationthe `peg/nquery.pgejs`.
+The 'a little strange' sql as you see above, nSQL realize a subset of SQL92, and it also has some procedure features, it supports variables,  it addes types of `var` / `array` / `table`, and also keyword `return`,  for the details, please see the specification of `peg/nquery.pgejs`.

 ## Task Scheduling